dotnet/csharplang/proposals/roles.md

 TODO2 Will need to spec or disallow `base.` syntax?
 Casting seems an adequate solution to access hidden members: `((R)r2).M()`.

-TODO2 We want to ensure that both of these are possible:
-From an extension, need to access a hidden thing.
-From an underlying type, still need to access the extension member when extension loses.

 ### Simple names